thisisuntapped/rxjs-concat-join/README.md

 It is similar to *forkJoin* but the requests are issued sequentially, and the results of earlier requests can be used in later requests.

+You can find more infomation on the usage and thinking behind the implementation on our website here: https://thisisuntapped.com/articles/aggregating-rxjs-requests.html

 ## Installation
 ***